firefly-iii/docs/docs/support/faq.rst

 I get an error about openssl_pkey_export?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
-Please check out `this issue <https://github.com/firefly-iii/firefly-iii/issues/1384>`_ for tips and tricks.
+Please check out `this GitHub issue <https://github.com/firefly-iii/firefly-iii/issues/1384>`_ for tips and tricks.

 Why can't I import duplicate transactions?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~